jonathandion/awesome-emails/README.md

 - [eSputnik](https://esputnik.com/en) - eSputnik is a marketing automation system trusted by more than 30 thousand loyal customers worldwide to send more than a billion emails every month.
 - [Postmark](https://postmarkapp.com) - Lightning fast delivery for your application emails.
 Postmark delivers your transactional email to customers on time, every time
 - [ImprovMX](https://improvmx.com/) - Create free email aliases for your domain name.
-- [Reacher](https://reacher.email) - Check if an email exists, without sending the email.
+- [Reacher](https://reacher.email) - Check if an email exists without sending any email.
 Written in Rust, 100% open-source.

 ## Self-Hosted Services